-The Fish Habitat Protection Protocol
+The Fish Habitat Protection Protocol Against Bushfires

-The Fish Habitat Protection Protocol (FHPP) is a decision-making process based on the potential negative outcomes for fish (and generally, aquatic flora and fauna) on the process map (Figure 3).
-Since the FHPP aims at being as broadly applicable as possible in an Australian context, local conditions will ultimately determine whether the measures and techniques suggested are relevant, applicable, and/or effective.
+The Fish habitat protection protocol against bushfires gives the reader a background on the impacts of bushfires to fish and their habitat.
+Then, this document outlines actions one can take based on the potential negative outcomes for aquatic flora and fauna that are shown on the process map (Figure 3).
+Since the FHPP aims at being as broadly applicable as possible in an Australian context, local conditions will ultimately determine whether the measures and techniques suggested are relevant, applicable, and/or effective, therefore seeking local expert advice is always advisable.

-Emergency management can be broken down into four phases (Figure 5), which can be broadly placed into pre-fire management (mitigation and Preparation), and during/post-fire management (response and recovery) - themselves split into short-term and long-term adaptive management. • The mitigation (or prevention) phase includes actions taken to prevent or reduce the cause, impact, and consequences of disasters7.
+Emergency management can be broken down into four phases (Figure 5), which can be broadly placed into pre-fire management (mitigation and preparation), and during/post-fire management (response and recovery)

+themselves split into short-term and long-term adaptive management.

-- Preparation instead includes planning, training, and educational activities for events that cannot be mitigated7. - The response phase occurs in the immediate aftermath of a disaster.
+- The mitigation (or prevention) phase includes actions taken to prevent or reduce the cause, impact, and consequences of disasters7. - Preparation instead includes planning, training, and educational activities for events that cannot be mitigated7. - The response phase occurs in the immediate aftermath of a disaster.
 Environmental safety during the bushfire, and the duration of the response phase, depending on the level of Preparation7. - During the recovery period, restoration efforts occur concurrently with regular operations and activities.
 The recovery period from a disaster can be prolonged7, and it can include steps that reduce vulnerability to future disasters.

 Figure 5.
 The four phases of emergency management.
-All vulnerable communities should be in at least one phase of emergency management at any time (modified from FEMA7).
+All vulnerable communities should be in at least one phase of emergency management at any time (modified from FEMA 7).